salihmarangoz/astar_pathfinder_grid_2d/README.md

 ## PathFinder Grid 2D (A*)

 Path finder on 2D grids with A* algorithm with 400 lines of code in a single header file.
 Includes a stable and a fast path finders for different needs.
-This fast path finder has runtime performance close to [this project](https://github.com/Eurecat/astar-gridmap-2d) (analyzed on 1 October 2022).
+The fast path finder has runtime performance close to [this project](https://github.com/Eurecat/astar-gridmap-2d) (analyzed on 1 October 2022).

 Note: Tested on Ubuntu 20.04.